bxlab/cmdb-quantbio/assignments/lab/alignment/assignment/index.md

 ### Exercise 2: Smith-Waterman (OPTIONAL)

-If you finish early and you want to try something a little bit harder, try to implement the Smith-Waterman algorithm for local alignment in a new script (or as a separate function in the same script).
+If you finish early and you want to try something a little bit harder, try to implement the Smith-Waterman algorithm for local alignment in a new script (or as a separate function in the same script).<br><br>

 ## Submission